 Hi, That Dam Guide was started by me, Mark, in December 2013.
-I love Amsterdam and love learning so decided to become a tour guide.
-I started as a guide with a big ‘free tour’ company but wanted to give a better quality and more personal service, so I broke away and started That Dam Guide.
+Amsterdam is so inspiring to me that I decided to become a tour guide.
+I started as a guide with a big ‘free tour’ company but wanted to give a better quality and more personal service, so broke away and started That Dam Guide.

 It has worked well, small groups of up to 10 people make for much more personal tours where we can chat to each other, better for you and for me.
-By autumn 2015 I was run off my feet giving tours so, cautiously, I expanded and now work with some other excellent, experienced guides who I know well and trust with my business / baby.
+By autumn 2015 I was run off my feet giving tours so, cautiously, I expanded.
+Now I work with some other excellent, experienced guides who I know well and trust with my business / baby.

-Lee and Rob have both worked as guides for years, also for big companies, and they provide small group tours via That Dam Guide which they love giving for the same reasons I do.
+Lee and Rob have both worked as guides for years, also for big companies.
+They now provide small group tours via That Dam Guide which they love giving for the same reasons I do.
 Rory and I decided in early 2016 to research and offer a small group countryside driving tour.
-That kept us busy driving around for a few months planning off the beaten track routes and we are up and running enjoying jaunts through the lovely Dutch countryside.
+We spent months driving around and discovering off the beaten track routes.
+Now we offer country countryside tours enjoying driving jaunts through the lovely Dutch lanes.

 Here is a bit about us all:

 I grew up in South Africa and came to Amsterdam in 1991.
-I loved it so much I stayed 4 years, then went to England and studied Law, worked in property and then chucked it all in 2009 and came back to Amsterdam and became a tour guide.
+Amsterdam was amazing then too and I loved it so much I stayed 4 years.
+Next was a stint in England where I studied Law, worked in property development.
+I chucked it all in 2009 and came back to Amsterdam and became a tour guide.
 I’ve always loved the city and the sense of community in the neighbourhoods here.
-I’ve sunk roots and am doing what I love best, showing visitors around beautiful Amsterdam and constantly ferreting out new places to go and things to do.
+Sinking roots here is the smartest thing I’ve done!
+Guiding has been such fun, doing what I love best, showing visitors around beautiful Amsterdam and constantly ferreting out new places to go and things to do.

 Hi, I’m Lee!
 I’m Dutch but grew up in Toronto, Canada.
 Until age 22, I was immersed in the ballet world, before reluctantly discovering there was a whole universe outside the studio.
 After travelling extensively to study, teach, and explore other careers, I eventually found my way back to Amsterdam, where I have been giving tours since 2009.
 My work allows me to share my passion for my favourite city, while getting enough exercise to eat as much apple pie as I like!